gvwilson/thirdbit/src/fiction/iffy/index.md

 *Somebody is shooting at us.*

 A dazzling streak of lightning half-blinded her.
-A moment later the smoking carcass of a military drone tumbled into the sea and exploded with a sharp *crack!*
+A moment later the smoking carcass of a swept-wing drone tumbled into the sea and exploded with a sharp *crack!*

 Boots thudded on the deck.